 When I originally made reservations for our lodging in Belize, in Chaa Creek specifically, I chose to stay at Macal River Camp for our whole stay.
 Knowing my kids, they would absolutely love camping and roughing it (to some degree).
-However, after a lot of communication with Lorenzo from Chaa Creek, we decided to spend half our time at the main eco lodge and the other half camping.
+However, after a lot of communication with Lorenzo from Chaa Creek, we decided to spend half our time at the main eco-lodge and the other half glamping in Belize.

 The main reason why, and it’s not easy to understand this from the main website, but it’s literally as though you are staying at two totally different lodges, giving you completely different experiences.
 And since I’m all for variety, I jumped on that band wagon immediately.

 After staying at the eco lodge, with all amenities at your fingertips such as light, indoor plumbing and internet, the Macal River Camp was on the opposite spectrum.
 Even though it’s on the same property, we had to drive to the other end and then get picked up by the manager who has been working with the camping site for over 15 years.

 Docio, picked us up in a 4×4 to drive us to the actual camping site which was unbelievable!
 I’m not a huge camper, but have done enough of it.
 This was probably the coolest one of all.
 First of all, no tent is necessary the large wooden cabins on stilts with tarps for roofs were ready for my whole family.
 We had 4 cozy beds which were not only great for sleeping but also jumping around, as my kids experimented with the second we stepped foot inside.

 Our porch had a hammock and overlooked Macal River.